lyrichouston3/IT-helpdesk-homelab/Ticket-01-Domain-Join-Issue/Ticket-One.md

    7. Create Active Directory User:

-   ![Screenshot showing the creation of a new Active Directory user](05_create_user.png) *Screenshot showing the step where a new Active Directory user was created for the computer.*
+   ![Screenshot showing the creation of a new Active Directory user](05_create_user.png)

+   *Screenshot from the server showing the step where a new Active Directory user was created for the computer.*

    9. Join Computer to Domain:

-   ![Screenshot showing the computer successfully joined the domain](06_domain_join_success.png) *Screenshot showing that the computer successfully joined the domain.
+   ![Screenshot showing the computer successfully joined the domain](06_domain_join_success.png)

+   *Screenshot showing that the computer successfully joined the domain.
 The computer name was updated from "Lyric" to "Harlym Payton" during the AD user creation.*